jundalisay/superb/content/en/research/mohammad/quran/sura-002j.md

 Then, either honorable retention, or setting free kindly.

 It is not lawful for you to take back anything you have given them, unless they fear that they cannot maintain Allah's limits.

-If you fear that they cannot maintain Allah’s limits, then there is no blame on them if she sacri- fices something for her release.
+If you fear that they cannot maintain Allah’s limits, then there is no blame on them if she sacrifices something for her release.

 These are Allah’s limits, so do not transgress them.
 Those who transgress Allah’s limits are the unjust.

 {{< s v="230" >}} If he divorces her, she shall not be lawful for him again until she has married another husband.
 If the latter divorces her, then there is no blame on them for reuniting, provided they think they can maintain Allah's limits.

 <!-- These are Allah’s limits; He makes them clear
 to people who know. -->

-{{< s v="231">}} When you divorce women, and they have reached their term, either retain them amica- bly, or release them amicably.
-But do not retain them to hurt them and commit aggres- sion.
+{{< s v="231">}} When you divorce women, and they have reached their term, either retain them amicably, or release them amicably.
+But do not retain them to hurt them and commit aggression.
 Whoever does that has wronged himself.

 <!-- And do not take Allah’s revelations for a joke.
 And remember Allah's favor to you, and that He revealed to you the Scripture and Wisdom to teach you. fear Allah, and know that Allah is aware of everything. -->

 {{< s v="232">}} When you divorce women, and they have reached their term, do not prevent them from marrying their husbands, provided they agree on fair terms.
-Thereby is advised whoever among you believes in Allah and the Last
+Thereby is advised whoever among you believes in Allah and the Last Day.
-Day.

 That is better and more decent for you.

 {{< s v="233">}} Mothers may nurse their infants for two whole years, for those who desire to complete the nursing-period.
 It is the duty of the father to provide for them and clothe them in a proper manner.

 No soul shall be burdenedbeyond its capacity.

 No mother shall be harmed on account of her child, and no father shall be harmed on account of his child.

 The same duty rests upon the heir.

-If the cou- ple desire weaning, by mutual consent and consultation, they commit no error by doing so.
-You commit no error by hiring nursing- mothers, as long as you pay them fairly.
-And be wary of Allah, and know that Allah is See- ing of what you do.
+If the couple desire weaning, by mutual consent and consultation, they commit no error by doing so.
+You commit no error by hiring nursing-mothers, as long as you pay them fairly.

 {{< s v="234">}} As for those among you who die and leave widows behind, their widows shall wait by